 Disorderly Conduct Defense in Tampa, FL

-Under Florida Law a person commits the offense of Disorderly Conduct when:
+A person commits the offense of Disorderly Conduct in Florida when:

 - The person commits an act that corrupts the public morals, outrages the sense of public decency, or affects the peace and quiet of persons;